 The Company's exposure to foreign currency risk is on its cash, receivables, accounts payable and accrued liabilities.
-At January 31, 2015, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a negligible effect on loss and comprehensive loss; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have a negligible effect; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Swedish Krona would have a negligible effect.
+At April 30, 2015, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a negligible effect on profit or loss; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have a negligible effect; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Canadian dollar and the Swedish Krona would have a negligible effect.